 If your dental crown breaks or chips, unfortunately, it must be replaced by a brand new crown.

-A crown is used to repair a broken or damaged tooth without needing to removing the tooth or having to replace it with an implant.
+A crown is used to repair a broken or damaged tooth without needing to remove the tooth or having to replace it with an implant.
 A crown is also used to restore your natural tooth and prevent further damage or decay.

-A dental bridge is a restoration that uses crowns attached to pontics, or false teeth, to replace missing teeth.
+On the other hand, a dental bridge is a restoration that uses crowns attached to pontics, or false teeth, to replace missing teeth.
 It requires healthy teeth on either side of the gap or dental implants to serve as abutments, which support the bridge.